Luigi: The Musical: Productions

-Original 2025 production
+San Francisco (2025)

 Previews for the musical began on June 13, 2025, at Taylor Street Theatre in San Francisco.
-The shows initial five-show run was sold out several weeks before it opened.
+The show's initial five-show run was sold out several weeks before it opened.

-Due to the shows popularity, an additional performance was later added at The Independent, a larger venue also in San Francisco.
+Due to the show's popularity, an additional performance was later added at The Independent, a larger venue also in San Francisco.

-On August 1, the shows run at The Independent was extended, with two additional performances being added on August 6 and August 11.
+On August 1, the show's run at The Independent was extended, with two additional performances being added on August 6 and August 11.
 Both performances were sold out.
 An additional show was later added on September 7.

-Edinburgh Fringe Festival
+Edinburgh Festival Fringe (2025)

-Following the popularity of the production in San Francisco, Luigi: The Musical had a five show run the Edinburgh Fringe Festival from August 19 to 23, 2025.
+Following the popularity of the production in San Francisco, Luigi: The Musical had a five-show run the Edinburgh Festival Fringe from August 19 to 23, 2025.

+New York City Reading (2026)

+In March 2026, it was announced that a reading of the show would be occurring at The Green Room 42 in New York City from June 15 to 18, 2026.
+Soon after, two additional dates were added due to high demand.